team-work-tools/team-work-telegram-bot/.github/ISSUE_TEMPLATE/scenario-issue.md

 <details> <summary>Instructions</summary>

-You MUST keep the "Details" section and these Instructions.
+The "Details" section and these Instructions MUST be kept.

-You MUST write before these Instructions.

-In this section, you MUST explain the scenario.

-You SHOULD include acceptance criteria for this scenario.
+Before these Instructions, the scenario explanation and details MUST be written.

+Acceptance criteria SHOULD be written.

-You MAY include links to related issues, PRs, artifacts, files, etc.
+Links to related issues, PRs, artifacts, files, etc., MAY be included.

 </details>